-Program Assistant, Human Rights
+Program Coordinator, Human Rights

 Sarah supports the planning and implementation of all human rights program and initiatives related to gender-based violence, including domestic and sexual violence, human trafficking, and harmful traditional practices.